peck/peck/README.md

 - Networks

 👨‍💻 Languages and Frameworks:

-Just about anything, in the last year I've written software using Elixir, Go, Python, JavaScript, Ruby, Swift/SwiftUI, and HCL.
-Along with that came a whole lot of SQL, HTML, and Sass (CSS) to support it.
+Just about anything, in the last year I've authored projects using Elixir, Go, Python, JavaScript, Ruby, Swift/SwiftUI, and HCL.
 I pick the best tool given the needs of the project and get it built.

-⚡ Fun fact:
-I have a tag on perezhilton from being quoted in an article about search malware

 📫 How to reach me:
 Email is best, peck@danielpeck.com